How to add image to PDF using Java and GroupDocs Annotation

 Frequently Asked Questions

 Q: Does this work with all PDF versions?
-A: GroupDocs supports PDF versions 1.4 through 2.0, which covers virtually all PDFs you’ll encounter.

 Troubleshooting Checklist

 1. License valid?
-Check your trial/temporary/full license status
+Verify trial/temporary/full status.

 5. Page number valid?
-Remember it’s 0-indexed
+Remember it’s 0‑indexed.

 Wrapping Up